typestyle/typestyle.github.io/src/docs/advanced.md

 ```

 ## Google Fonts
-If you want to use google fonts e.g. [Roboto](http://www.google.com/fonts#UsePlace:use/Collection:Roboto), you can just use the `@import` syntax they give you with `cssRaw` and then you can use the font like you normally would e.g.
+If you want to use google fonts e.g. [Roboto](http://www.google.com/fonts#UsePlace:use/Collection:Roboto), you can just use the `@import` syntax they give you with `cssRaw`

+> Note: Be sure to have this call *before* any other calls to `cssRaw` because [@import only works if its at the top of the file](https://www.w3.org/TR/css-cascade-3/#at-import)

 ```ts
 /** Import the file */